amirhnajafiz-teaching/docker/README.md

-# Docker for my Mac
+# Sailing on mac-book
-Settting up the a docker + building a simple project on my Mac-book
+Setting up the a docker + building a simple project on Mac-book with Laravel sail

 ## Installing Docker
 Well, installing docker is the easiest part of the project.<br />